SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ### Create a new Project

 To create a new project, simply click on the "+" symbol and enter a name, an abstract, and a short description.
-Know you have created a first project that can contain multiple variants.
+Now you have created a first project that can contain multiple variants.

 [29-01-2024-001-Create_new_project.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/4e34d3a2-5291-4193-ac88-5e522f6223f7)